-As the summer heat begins to cool and the trees transform into vibrant shades of red and yellow, fall in the south is a magical time of year!
-There are so many beautiful places to discover vibrant fall foliage in the south and we have put a list together of some of the best!
+As the summer heat begins to cool and the trees transform into vivid shades of red and yellow, fall in the South is a magical time of year!
+There are so many beautiful places to discover vibrant fall colors in the Southern USA, and we have put a list together of some of the best!

-15 Places To See Vibrant Fall Foliage in The South USA
+16 Places To See Fall Foliage In The South USA

 Skyline Drive, Virginia

-This scenic 105 mile drive through Shenandoah National Park is one of the best ways to see fall foliage in Virginia!
-Skyline Drive follows along the crest of the Blue Ridge Mountains, providing stunning mountain views that come to life with vibrant colors during fall in the south!
+This scenic 105-mile drive through Shenandoah National Park is one of the best ways to see fall foliage in Virginia!
+Skyline Drive follows along the crest of the Blue Ridge Mountains, providing stunning mountain views that come to life with vibrant colors during fall in the South USA!

 This three-hour drive is one of the best things to do in Shenandoah National Park!
-There are plenty of stops to make along the way including scenic hiking trails, waterfalls, and lookout points to take in the views.
-Keep an eye out for wildlife, as it is not uncommon to spot black bears, deer, wild turkey, and other woodland animals in the area!
+There are plenty of stops to make along the way including some of the best Virginia hiking trails, waterfalls, and lookout points to take in the views.
+Keep an eye out for wildlife, as it is not uncommon to spot black bears, deer, wild turkeys, and other woodland animals in the area!

 Skyline Drive is the only public road within Shenandoah National Park and can be accessed from either of the park’s 4 entrances.
 The park is open year-round, 24 hours a day but may close due to inclement weather so be sure to check the forecast before planning your visit!